 Not only this, but decentralized solutions are unlikely to offer integration support free of charge, and there might be a recurring issue of poor customer support for VASPs having technical issues, which could very well sink any exchange with a reasonable following on social media for example.

 The 2008 financial crisis provided the genesis for blockchain and cryptocurrency, two paradigm-shifting technologies that promised a better financial future for the world.
 Disruptive change is never simply linear but requires consistent and frequent iterations to reach its desired destination.

-In 2020, the young virtual asset industry has the opportunity to start the journey towards establishing a trustworthy alternative asset class for mainstream finance, if it can figure out a way to play by the rules of regulators (such as R.16) and remain compliant.
+In 2020, the young virtual asset industry has had the opportunity to start the journey towards establishing a trustworthy alternative asset class for mainstream finance.
 With the type of initiative shown by the solutions discussed in this article, regulations need not be the death knell for the industry.